AlmostEfficient/transfer-fee-demo/README.md

 If you don't know a term or a specific step, just google it.
 I highly recommend [ChatGPT](https://chat.openai.com/) for learning about new concepts.

 ## Mainnet changes
 When running this for real, you'll want to swap out a bunch of `keypair.generate()` calls with keypairs you control.
-Here's what you might want to replace in main.js:
+Here's what you might want to replace:

-- `payer`: the account that pays for all transactions, replace with funded keypair
+- `payer`: the account that pays for all transactions
 - `mintAuthority`: the account that can mint new tokens
 - `mintKeypair`: the mint account (tokens come from here)
 - `transferFeeConfigAuthority`: the account that can modify the transfer fee
 - `withdrawWithheldAuthority`: the account that can move tokens withheld on the mint or token accounts

 ### Loading keypairs from a file
 The scripts in this repo are set up to run on the devnet.
 They save all generated keypairs to a `.env` file when run.
-Load your own keypairs like this:
+Replace them with your own keypairs and load them like this:
 ```
 import { Keypair } from '@solana/web3.js';
 import dotenv from 'dotenv';
 dotenv.config();

 // Replace PAYER with the name/label of keypair you want to load
-const payerSecretKey = JSON.parse(process.env.PAYER);
-const payer = Keypair.fromSecretKey(Uint8Array.from(payerSecretKey));
+const payer = Keypair.fromSecretKey(
+  new Uint8Array(JSON.parse(process.env.PAYER))
+);

 if (!payer) { throw new Error('PAYER not found') }
 console.log('Payer address:', payer.publicKey.toBase58());